-Checklist: How to Prevent a Ransomware Attack
+Checklist: 4 Ways to Prevent Ransomware

 In our last article we defined what exactly ransomware is and how it’s becoming one of the top threats to small and medium sized businesses in 2016.
+Now we examine how to prevent ransomware that don’t involve unplugging your PCs and servers.

 The best offense against ransomware is a good defense.
 Ransomware doesn’t have to be one of your company’s worries, if you put the correct preventative measures into place.
 In fact, there are 4 things to implement now to avoid being the ransomware hacker’s next victim.